 - Avoid using a weak hadith unless it is necessary to support the overall argument.
 If there is a strong difference of opinion about a hadith’s authenticity, please mention that in the footnotes.

-For any queries regarding our proposal/manuscript submission guidelines and overall review process, please send us an email at [email protected]
+For any queries regarding our paper (or book) proposal/manuscript submission guidelines and overall review and publication process, please send us an email at [email protected]